alfredo1995/alfredo1995/README.md

      I have experience with developing 2D mobile games using Unity Engine.

-     Familiarity with REST API development in C#, through the .NET framework with technology (ASP.NET Core).
+     REST API development in C#, through the .NET framework with technology (ASP.NET Core).